Update: ‘2023 VW ID.4 GTX’ section added.

 When you look in of course it is blue color which first come in your eyes, then the red stitching, the red color, you know giving the sportiness, and as well of course sport seats the labelling on the seats and on the steering wheel.
 There’s plenty of things what you can experience and I think it is worth.Jozef Kaban, Head of Design, Volkswagen, on the VW ID.4 GTX interior

 The ID.4 GTX has an additional electric motor, which powers the front wheels and makes it an AWD SUV.
-The front and rear motors together deliver 220 kW (299 PS/294 bhp) of power.
-The long-range 77 kWh battery pack of the ID.4 is standard in the ID.4 GTX, and it offers a range of 480 km/298 miles (WLTP).
+The front and rear motors together deliver 220 kW (299 PS/294 bhp).
+The long-range 77 kWh battery pack of the ID.4 is standard in the ID.4 GTX, and it offers a range of up to 500 km/311 miles (WLTP).
+The max.
+DC charging power is 135 kW, which means fast-charging from 5 to 80% SoC takes 36 minutes.

 The front motor of the ID.4 GTX can switch on within milliseconds when there’s a need for high-performance or grip.
 In normal situations or everyday driving, the rear motor spins the wheels.
 Volkswagen has used a permanent magnet synchronous motor (PSM) at the rear because it is very efficient.
 At the front, it has employed an asynchronous motor (ASM) because of its compact and lightweight build and the fact that it produces minimal drag losses when it also runs without power.

-A 0-100 km/h sprint takes 6.2 seconds, while the top speed is electronically limited to 180 km/h.
+A 0-100 km/h sprint takes 6.3 seconds, while the top speed is electronically limited to 180 km/h.
 Thus, the ID.4 GTX is as quick as the Golf GTI.
-However, it isn’t nearly as fast, as the hatchback can go all the way up to 250 km/h (limited).
-The ID.4 GTX should provide better handling than conventional SUVs, due to the lower center of gravity resulting from the location of the battery on the floor.
+However, it isn’t nearly as fast, as the hatchback can go up to 250 km/h (limited).
+The ID.4 GTX should provide better handling than conventional SUVs due to the lower center of gravity resulting from the location of the battery on the floor.

 An exclusive “Traction” drive mode, which the driver can keep active permanently active, provides the best possible grip and improved adaptive lane guidance even on loose or slippery terrain.